runaway518/ringtone4all/README.md

-Include Ringtone4All class in public directory to you project
+Include Ringtone4All class in public directory to your project

 ```objective-c